gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 ---

 In January of 2020, I made a post to Facebook.
-It did get the level of feedback I had hoped for.
+It did not get the level of feedback I had hoped for.

 {{< imgproc idea01 Resize "400x" >}}
 {{< /imgproc >}}